 Planning a trip to Hawaii for your family can be completely overwhelming if you have never been before.
-The first big decision you’ll have to make is choosing which Hawaiian island is best for kids.
+The first big decision you’ll have is choosing which Hawaiian island is best for kids.

 Read on for your guide on the best Hawaiian Islands for kids.
 Ready get planning!

 When deciding which is the best Hawaiian island to visit for kids, choosing the island that resonates most with your family vacation goals is essential.
 For first-time visitors to Hawaii, you should first answer these critical questions.

 - What age-appropriate activities do your kids like to do?

 - What are your family vacation goals?
 Relaxation?
 Adventure?
 City life?

 - How much time do you have to spend in Hawaii?

 - Are you willing to rent a car?

 Best time to go to the Hawaiian Islands with Kids

 The best time to go to the Hawaiian islands for kids will depend on which island you’ll spend most of your time on and the activities you intend to do.
 Each island is made up of different microclimates, meaning each island can experience variable weather patterns.